ReyWilly/web30React1/README.md

 - Clone the repo.
 - Navigate into the project folder.
 - Run `npm i` to download the project's dependencies listed in the `package.json`.
-- Run `npm start` to compile the project and spin up a dev server on `localhost`.
+- Run `npm start` to compile the project and spin up a dev server on `http://localhost:1234`.